enebular/enebular-runtime-agent/README.md

 ## Structure

 enebular-agent is implemented as a collection of Node.js modules.
-The agent's core runtime functionality is implemented as the `enebular-runtime-agent` module (under the `agent` directory).
+Its core runtime functionality is implemented as the `enebular-runtime-agent` module (under the `agent` directory).
 On top of this, there is a module for each of the supported IoT platform connection types (under the `ports` directory).
 Each of the ports includes the enebular-runtime-agent core module as a dependency.

 Node-RED is also installed as a Node.js module.